Return to on-site working

 I don't have a car.
 What are my transport options, and how do I travel safely?

 The University's Travel Team have put together some updated guidance and useful resources to support cycling as a form of commuting for staff and students.
 These include safety training, discounted safety and security gear and partnerships with local bike shops to provide access free labour for cycle repairs (for staff).
 Visit the cycling webpage for further details.
+Guided cycle rides from the Park & Rides are planned as part of Cycle September.

 How does this affect students?
 When will they return on-site?

-All teaching, learning and assessment for taught courses (undergraduate and postgraduate) will be conducted remotely for the duration of Trinity term, including for those students still in residence in Oxford.
 The student advice pages provide further information.
 Plans are currently being developed for a full re-opening of the University, with health and safety measures in place, in Michaelmas Term.
 These arrangements are being made through the Michaelmas Coordination Group.

 I supervise a postgraduate research student.
 Can I ask them to return?